jgilfelt/chuck/README.md

   .build();
 ```

 That's it!
-Chuck will now intercept and persist all HTTP interactions made by your OkHttp client.
+Chuck will now record all HTTP interactions made by your OkHttp client.
 You can optionally disable the notification by calling `showNotification(false)` on the interceptor instance, and launch the Chuck UI directly within your app with the intent from `Chuck.getLaunchIntent()`.

 ####FAQ